-David is the Associate Curator of Education & Outreach at the Orlando Museum of Art, where he oversees adult and community access programming.
-His research encompasses technology’s application for informal learning.
-He is interested in how technology can be used to better engage museum visitors of all ages and abilities—believing that through effective museum practice we build empathy and community.
+David is the Associate Curator of Education at the Rollins Museum of Art, where he designs engaging learning experiences for Rollins College students and the community at large.
+He holds a BA in Studio Art and English and an MBA from Rollins.
+At UCF, his research encompasses the history and future of museums as spaces for informal learning.
+He is interested in how technology can be used to better engage museum visitors of all ages and abilities—believing that through effective museum practice we build empathy.

 I am a United States Army Veteran of the 82nd Airborne Division and hold a MS in Global Strategic Communication from the Florida Institute of Technology (2013).
 I am also the founder and publisher of the bilingual newspaper AL DIA TODAY and the president and founder of the Brevard Hispanic Center.
 My research interests include doing research to help the blind to become great broadcasters and public speakers and games and devices based on noise and motion.